03 Dec 2019 - 03 Dec 2019

 Staff consistently state that they feel more confident in managing disclosures of self-harm and holding relevant conversations after attending training.

 Speaker: Satveer Nijjar

 Satveer has had a passion for reducing stigma around mental health since she herself became affected.
+She won the public vote for ‘Most Inspirational Person of the Year’ 2018 at the Midlands Business Community and Charity Awards.
 Her experiences as a patient and more recently as a parent of a child with mental illness have helped shape her career.
-Her focus is upon improving understanding of and responding to self-harm behaviours as this is often a very taboo topic within mental health sessions.
+Her main focus is on improving understanding of, and response to self-harm behaviours.

 After beginning with the Royal College of Psychiatrists in 2006 on the Better Services for People Who Self-harm Project she was quickly supported in providing her own lived experience at conferences and then within training courses.